MarcoLodini/windows365/Windows365/enterprise/enrollment-status-page.md

 When a user signs in to a device for the first time, the Enrollment Status Page (ESP) displays the Intune provisioning status.
 Windows 365 supports the ESP, which provides a common experience for users who sign into their physical and Cloud PCs for the first time.
 For full information about the ESP, see [Set up the Enrollment Status Page]( /mem/intune/enrollment/windows-enrollment-status).

+> [!NOTE]
+>
+> Autopilot Device Preparation (preview) for Frontline devices in shared mode and Enrollment Status Page or not compatible.
+If you enable Autopilot Device Preparation for Cloud PCs within provisioning policies, ESP is disabled.

 ## Windows 365 and the ESP process

 When a Cloud PC is provisioned, the Windows 365 service: